-Civil Remedies
+(Civil Remedies)

 Regarding civil remedies, although claiming damages for infringing an intellectual property right is allowed and the trend of a little rising damage is seen, it has been still pointed out that adequate damages are not always allowed or that damages cannot be received even in the case of a winning suit.
-Refer to pages 52-53 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA- for this respect.
+Refer to pages 52-53 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA- for this respect.

-In addition, a bill to revise the Anti-unfair Competition Law was passed and the Anti-unfair Competition Law has been enforced as of January 1, 2018.
-Then the state of operating that Law in the future deserves attention.
+In addition, a revision of the Anti-unfair Competition Law was passed and the Anti-unfair Competition Law has been enforced as of January 1, 2018.
+Then we will continues to keep a close watch on the state of operating that Law in the future.